Joseph Gurney: Works

 Gurney brought out popular commentaries on the Bible.
 The best known of these was The Annotated Paragraph Bible, containing the Old and New Testaments according to the authorised version, with explanatory Notes, Prefaces to the several Books, and an entirely new selection of references to parallel and illustrative Passages, two vols., London, 1850–60, published by the Religious Tract Society.
 It was successful, and widely praised.
 The notes were prepared under Gurney's supervision.

 Besides other bibles, Gurney published also The Revised English Bible, London, 1877, closely resembling the Revised Version (1885).
 The profits of his literary works he gave to the Religious Tract Society.

 Family

-Gurney married first Emma, daughter of E. Rawlings, and secondly, Harriet, daughter of J. Tritton, of Lombard Street.
+Gurney married first Emma, daughter of E. Rawlings, and they had three children, William, Amelia and the educationalist Mary Gurney.
+Emma died and he had more children with his second wife Harriet Tritton of Lombard Street.